 1. Low in Nutrients

 Unlike its source, the potato, this starch does not contain significant amounts of vitamins or minerals.
-In terms of essential nutrients, it actually only contains one, which is carbohydrates.
-Ideally, potato starch would provide more nutrients.
+In terms of essential nutrients, it actually only contains one: carbohydrates.

 2. Genetic Modifications